green-code-initiative/ecoCode/tools_init/readme.md

 - create a custom profile for each language
 - change parent profiles with "Sonar Way"
-- add new rules tag by `TAG_ECOCONCEPTION` variable to the custom profile
+- activate existing rules tag by `TAG_ECOCONCEPTION` variable to the custom profile

 Scripts
 -------